salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 ### Representing the model {#snapshot_representation}

-The second step in integrative modeling involves representing the data and the model.
+We begin by representing the data and the model.
 In general, the *representation* of a system is defined by all the variables that need to be determined.

 For our model of a protein complex, we use a combination of two representations.
 The first is a series of *spherical beads*, which can correspond to portions of the biomolecules of interest, such as atoms or groups of atoms.
 The second is a series of *3D Gaussians*, which help calculate the overlap between our model and the density from ET data.